April 12, 2023

 Spending A Dollar to Save A Dime

-I consider myself frugal, and I often must consciously consider this balance.
+I consider myself frugal, and I often have to strike this balance consciously.
 I come from an upbringing that celebrated sales and savings.
 A family is driving across town to fill up at the cheap gas station.
 I must look at the entire picture and break it down at a certain point.
-Going out of my way 10 miles will cost me about $1.40 in fuel.
-If I’m filling up 15 gallons of gas and saving .10 per gallon, when it’s all said and done, I only save .10, AND I waste more of my time.
-Now, that doesn’t mean I’ll go to ANY gas station.
-I still want to save money but limit the distance I will go and utilize technology.
-I use the Gas Buddy app, which shows me the cheap gas stations and their distance from me.
-I then will choose the cheapest one within a certain radius or the direction I’m heading anyway.
+Going 10 miles out of my way will cost me about $1.40 in fuel.
+If I’m filling up 15 gallons of gas and saving $0.10 per gallon, when it’s all said and done, I only save $0.10, and I waste more of my time.

 Equipment Purchases

-How much money am I losing daily that this game or ride is down?
-This is the main reason that experienced operators will have many extra parts and will often pay big money for overnight parts they need when a game or ride is down.
+How much money am I losing daily because this game or ride is down?
+This is the main reason that experienced operators will often have many extra parts and will frequently pay a significant amount for overnight parts they need when a game or ride is down.
 Sometimes it seems ridiculous to pay hundreds of dollars in shipping, but when you run your revenue numbers, you lose more than that each day that you don’t have the machine operational.
-This is another reason that experienced operators have a maintenance staff, and they are one of your most valuable staff members.
-Spending MORE money to hire the right person or persons to maintain your equipment and have a proactive preventative maintenance program will save you much more than you will pay on their salary.

 Redemption products